syrac-org/syrac-blog/content/posts/2025/september-update/index.md

 ## Task editor

 Create and edit tasks easily using [Syrac's new built-in task editor](https://app.syrac.org/task/editor).
-You can create and edit tasks without a waypoint file, and the editor works on both desktop and mobile devices.
+You don't need a waypoint file to get started, and the editor works on both desktop and mobile devices.

 {{< raw >}}
 <div style="display: flex; width: 100%; height: 500px; flex-direction: column;">